Reddit: Early history

 Huffman and Ohanian left Reddit in 2009.
-Huffman went on to co-found Hipmunk with Adam Goldstein, and later recruited Ohanian and Slowe to his new company.
+Huffman went on to co-found Hipmunk with Adam Goldstein, and later recruited Ohanian and Slowe to the new company.
 After Huffman and Ohanian left Reddit, Erik Martin, who joined the company as a community manager in 2008 and later became general manager in 2011, played a role in Reddit's growth.
 VentureBeat noted that Martin was "responsible for keeping the site going" under Condé Nast's ownership.
-Martin facilitated the purchase of Reddit Gifts and led charity initiatives.

-Reddit launched two different ways of advertising on the site in 2009.
-The company launched sponsored content and a self-serve ads platform that year.
-Reddit launched its Reddit Gold benefits program in July 2010, which offered new features to editors and created a new revenue stream for the business that did not rely on banner ads.
-On September 6, 2011, Reddit became operationally independent of Condé Nast, operating as a separate subsidiary of its parent company, Advance Publications.
-Reddit and other websites participated in a 12-hour sitewide blackout on January 18, 2012, in protest of the Stop Online Piracy Act.
-In May 2012, Reddit joined the Internet Defense League, a group formed to organize future protests.

 Yishan Wong joined Reddit as CEO in 2012.
 Wong resigned from Reddit in 2014, citing disagreements about his proposal to move the company's offices from San Francisco to nearby Daly City, but also the "stressful and draining" nature of the position.
 Ohanian credited Wong with the company's newfound success as its user base grew from 35 million to 174 million.
 Wong oversaw the company as it raised $50 million in funding and spun off as an independent company.
 Also during this time, Reddit began accepting the digital currency Bitcoin for its Reddit Gold subscription service through a partnership with bitcoin payment processor Coinbase in February 2013.
 Ellen Pao replaced Wong as interim CEO in 2014 and resigned in 2015 amid a user revolt over the firing of a popular Reddit employee.
 During her tenure, Reddit initiated an anti-harassment policy, banned involuntary sexualization, and banned several forums that focused on bigoted content or harassment of individuals.